Oracle Complexity in Nonsmooth Nonconvex Optimization: Preliminaries

 \textbf{Gradients and generalized gradients.} If a function $f:\reals^d\to\reals$ is differentiable at $\bx$, we denote its gradient by $\nabla{f}(\bx)$.
-For possibly non-differentiable functions, we let $\partial f(\bx)$ denote the set of \emph{generalized} gradients (following \citet{clarke1990optimization}), which is perhaps the most standard extension of gradients to nonsmooth nonconvex functions.
+For possibly non-differentiable functions, we let $\partial f(\bx)$ denote the set of \emph{generalized} gradients (following \citealt{clarke1990optimization}), arguably the most standard extension of gradients to certain classes of nonsmooth nonconvex functions.
 For Lipschitz functions (which are almost everywhere differentiable by Rademacher's theorem), one simple way to define it is